 Formal physical therapy, at least four visits over a six week course, including active muscle conditioning is required, or there must be an explicit statement in the clinical documents that explains why such physical therapy is contraindicated.
 The requirement for physical therapy will not be met if there is a failure to complete prescribed physical therapy for non-clinical reasons.
 Documentation of formal physical therapy would be the therapist’s notes.
 If a patient is unable to complete physical therapy (PT) due to progressively, worsening pain and disability, the case will be reviewed on an individual basis by an internal physician reviewer.
 Documentation in the physical therapist’s notes demonstrating this must be submitted.

 - Clinical documentation indicates a history of neck and/or arm pain as well as functional and/or neurological deficits.

-- Cervical area being replaced and reconstructed is within discs C3-C7, and involves either a single-level or a contiguous 2-level discectomy for intractable radiculopathy and/or myelopathy
+- Intervertebral area being replaced and reconstructed is from C3-C7, and involves either a single-level or a contiguous 2-level discectomy for intractable radiculopathy and/or myelopathy.

 - The proposed device is FDA approved for both the condition being treated and for the number of levels being treated.